jeroenooms/opencpu-pages/_posts/2016-01-25-webp-release.md

 write_webp(tiger, "tiger50.webp", quality = 50)
 {% endhighlight %}

 Unfortunately webp will probably not become mainstream until it gets implemented by all browsers.
-However it could actually be valuable for scientific applications with large image compression.
+But performance seems pretty good so perhaps it could actually be useful for large image compression in scientific applications.